UBC-MDS/PyDataPeek/README.md

 pip install -i https://test.pypi.org/simple/ PyDataPeek
 ```

-### Features
-- TODO

-### Dependencies

-- TODO

-### Usage

-- TODO

-### Documentation
-The official documentation is hosted on Read the Docs: <https://PyDataPeek.readthedocs.io/en/latest/>

-### Credits
-This package was created with Cookiecutter and the UBC-MDS/cookiecutter-ubc-mds project template, modified from the [pyOpenSci/cookiecutter-pyopensci](https://github.com/pyOpenSci/cookiecutter-pyopensci) project template and the [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage).

-# PyDataPeek

 ### Project Proposal
 As data scientists, we are expected to orient business users to the datasets we are analyzing in a way that is accessible and easy to understand.
 This process is the first step to building trust in the analysis.